DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

 The essential question then becomes: How can we shield ourselves from the "new things" that cultivate ignorance, lead to destruction, and ultimately result in apostasy?
 How can we be confident that we are adhering to the old ways and the ancient paths?
 One thing is certain: if we confine ourselves to a single point of view, we risk falling into an echo chamber of groupthink, where the blind lead the blind, pulling us into a quagmire of fables and ignorance (frequently propagated by contemporary movements).
 Dr. Heiser (2015), biblical language scholar and master of Biblical Hebrew and Ancient Egyptian, reveals:

-> 1\. *We’ve been trained to think that the history of Christianity is the true context of the Bible</span>*
+> 1\. *We’ve been trained to think that the history of Christianity is the true context of the Bible*
 >
 > We talk a lot about interpreting the Bible in context, but Christian history is not the context of the biblical writers.
 The proper context for interpreting the Bible is